How to mock the Redux useSelector hook

 });

-Which worked fine until I realised that a child component also calls useSelector and therefore crashed. š±
+Which worked fine until I realized that a child component also calls useSelector

 I knew I needed something that would support all possible selectors that I needed but still could be modified on a test by test basis.